ncarlier/nunux-keeper/README.md

 ## Features

-* Connect with your Google account (OpenID) or with Mozilla Persona
+* Connect with your Google account (OAuth2) or with Mozilla Persona
 * Save, classify and index documents.
 * A document can be an html page, notes, images and more!
 * Documents attached medias are also saved.